hashicorp/terraform-provider-azurerm/website/docs/r/application_gateway.html.markdown

 * `name` - (Required) The Name of the Trusted Root Certificate to use.

-* `data` - (Required) The contents of the Trusted Root Certificate which should be used.
+* `data` - (optional) The contents of the Trusted Root Certificate which should be used.
+Required if `key_vault_secret_id` is not set.

+* `key_vault_secret_id` - (Optional) The Secret ID of (base-64 encoded unencrypted pfx) `Secret` or `Certificate` object stored in Azure KeyVault.
+You need to enable soft delete for the Key Vault to use this feature.
+Required if `data` is not set.

+-> **NOTE:** TLS termination with Key Vault certificates is limited to the [v2 SKUs](https://docs.microsoft.com/en-us/azure/application-gateway/key-vault-certs).

+-> **NOTE:** For TLS termination with Key Vault certificates to work properly existing user-assigned managed identity, which Application Gateway uses to retrieve certificates from Key Vault, should be defined via `identity` block.
+Additionally, access policies in the Key Vault to allow the identity to be granted *get* access to the secret should be defined.

 ---